d4n5h/swagger-client-builder/README.md

         console.log(response.data);

-        // You can also export the client to a file from code (as well as using the CLI) await Client.export('./client.js',{
+        // You can also export the client to a file from code await Client.export('./client.js',{
             validation: true,
         });